artsy/hokusai/docs/Configuration_Options.md

 These files are meant to be modified on a per-project basis.
 You can (and should) use them as a starting point and modify them to suit the needs of your application.
 Hokusai remains agnostic about the content of these files, only passes them to `docker-compose` and `kubectl` as part of its workflow.
 To see how exactly these files are being used by Hokusai, run commands with the `-v / --verbose` flag.

+### Kubernetes Yaml Template Processing

+In order to support flexible configuration across multiple projects and keep Kubernetes Yaml specs DRY, Hokusai treats `./hokusai/staging.yml`, `./hokusai/production.yml` as well as other Yaml files overridden as `--filename` or referenced by a review app as [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) templates which are rendered before passing the files to the Kubernetes API server.

+The default [template context dictionary](https://jinja.palletsprojects.com/en/2.11.x/templates/#variables) includes the variables `project_name` and `project_repo` and the context can be extended by providing the location of multiple Yaml files to the `template-config-files` project config parameter.
+These files must contain a dictionary as a single document.
+The dictionaries are merged into the template context dictionary in the order specified.
+Any variables defined in the template and not included in the context dictionary will result in Hokusai raising an error, as will invalid operations on a variable, i.e. attempting to access a missing property of a variable of the wrong type.

+For advanced template design see Jinja's [template designer documentation](https://jinja.palletsprojects.com/en/2.11.x/templates/).

+#### Tips on template design
+  - If you get errors when sending Kubernetes Yaml to the Kubernetes API server, set the `DEBUG` environment variable to print out the rendered Yaml.
+  - Pay attention to whitespace in resulting Yaml files.
+Use the [whitespace control](https://jinja.palletsprojects.com/en/2.11.x/templates/#whitespace-control) features to strip leading and trailing whitespace.
+  - Make use of [template inheritance](https://jinja.palletsprojects.com/en/2.11.x/templates/#template-inheritance) to share config snippets between Yaml templates.
+You can extend or include any other template file in the `./hokusai` directory.

 ### Environment Injection

 In order to inject an application's environment into running containers, Hokusai templates each `Deployment` in `./hokusai/staging.yml` and `./hokusai/production.yml` with the following definition: